light_mode

 Conference on Neural Information Processing Systems (NeurIPS), 2025

-We introduce PAC Bench, a benchmark with 30,000+ annotations to evaluate whether vision-language models understand the object Properties, action Affordances, and physical Constraints needed for reliable robot manipulation.
+PAC Bench is a benchmark of over 30,000 annotations that tests whether vision-language models understand the object Properties, action Affordances, and physical Constraints required for reliable robot manipulation.

 Trustworthy Explanations for Robot Behaviors